adhupar123/BBB.github.io/README.md

   <div class="container">
     <h2>About Our Research</h2>
     <p>
-      Our lab investigates innovative methods to understand, model, and therapeutically target the blood–brain barrier (BBB).
+      Our group investigates innovative methods to understand, model, and therapeutically target the blood–brain barrier (BBB).
 The BBB is a highly selective biological interface that regulates molecular and cellular exchange between the bloodstream and the central nervous system.
       While essential for brain protection, it also presents a major obstacle for delivering